jerlendds/osintbuddy/README.md

 ## [↑](#introducing-osintbuddy)Sponsor OSINTBuddy
 Help us keep the project free and maintained.
+Sponsoring the project makes it possible for us to cover our server costs and allows us to make investments into new areas of development.
-Sponsor the OSINTBuddy project for unique benefits.
+Depending on your level of sponsorship you may get unique benefits.
 Learn more on the [OSINTBuddy OpenCollective](https://opencollective.com/openinfolabs/projects/osintbuddy#category-CONTRIBUTE)

 [![Yearly OpenCollective Income](https://badgen.net/opencollective/yearly/osintbuddy)](https://opencollective.com/openinfolabs/projects/osintbuddy#category-CONTRIBUTE)
 [![OpenCollective Backers](https://badgen.net/opencollective/backers/osintbuddy)](https://opencollective.com/openinfolabs/projects/osintbuddy#category-CONTRIBUTE)